danfuzz/samizdat/doc/language-guide/02-data.md

 deal with boxes are `fetch` to get the contents of a box (or void if the box value has yet to be set) and `store` to set the contents of a box.

+All boxes are generators, which when called upon as such will generate their stored value.
+A box without a stored value is effectively a voided generator (which will never generate any value).

 There are four predefined box variants: